doganoo/CaseBasedReasoning/README.md

 # CaseBaseReasoning

-# ATTENTION: THIS CODE IS ALMOST 4 YEARS OLD
+# ATTENTION: THIS CODE IS ALMOST A COUPLE OF YEARS OLD

 As we all evolve in coding, this code does not represent best practice, nor it has a clean code approach.
 It was part of a study project and denotes a part of the final exam :-)